'Praise The Lard': A Barbecue Legend Shows Us How To Master Smoked Chicken Wings

 2 teaspoons grated green pepper

-Variation: To make this sauce a little hotter, add more cayenne pepper to taste, another ¼ to ½ teaspoon.
+Variation: To make this sauce a little hotter, add more cayenne pepper to taste, an additional 1/4 to 1/2 teaspoon.
 Be careful: A little goes a long way.

 Excerpted from Praise The Lard by Mike Mills, Amy Mills, and Ken Goodman.
-Copyright © 2017 by Mike Mills, Amy Mills, and Ken Goodman.
-Used by permission of Rux Martin Books / Houghton Mifflin Harcourt.
+Copyright 2017 by Mike Mills, Amy Mills, and Ken Goodman.
+Used by permission of Rux Martin Books/Houghton Mifflin Harcourt.
 All rights reserved.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.